 Strengthen Your Credit Score for Refinancing

-If your credit score isn’t high enough to meet a lender’s minimum score requirement, you can work on strengthening your score and apply for refinancing at a later date.
+If your credit score isn’t high enough to meet a lender’s minimum score requirement, you can work on strengthening it and apply for refinancing at a later date.
 The following strategies may help you build credit over time.

 Make Timely Payments

-Making full, on-time payments on your existing credit accounts is the most impactful way to improve your credit.
-This factor accounts for 35% of your FICO credit score calculation and is at the forefront of what lenders look at when evaluating your eligibility.
+Making full, on-time payments on your existing credit accounts can positively impact your credit score.
+Payment history accounts for 35% of your FICO credit score calculation, and it’s the first thing lenders look at when evaluating your eligibility.

 Lower Your Credit Utilization Ratio